Stadion Kantrida: History

 The location was used as a stone quarry before the first football ground was created on the site in 1911 by HŠK Victoria, a football club based in Sušak (presently part of Rijeka; but at the time a separate town east of the city), and the first football match played at Kantrida was held in 1913, a friendly between Victoria and Građanski Zagreb.

 CS Olimpia at Kantrida in season 1921–22.

 Victoria continued to use the stadium until the end of World War I and the collapse of Austria-Hungary in 1918.
-The city of Rijeka and the Kantrida territory were then first declared part of the Italian Regency of Carnaro (1919–1920), then the Free State of Fiume (1920–1924), before being formally annexed by Kingdom of Italy in 1924, which remained unchanged until the end of World War II.
+The city of Rijeka and the Kantrida territory were then first declared part of the Italian Regency of Carnaro (1919–1920), then the Free State of Fiume (1920–1924), before being formally annexed by the Kingdom of Italy in 1924, which remained unchanged until the end of World War II.
 During this period between 1919 and 1945 Victoria's home town of Sušak was located on the other side of the border as it was incorporated into the Kingdom of Yugoslavia, so the club stopped using the ground.
 Around this same time the stadium became also the main home ground of CS Olimpia, the predecessor to today's NK Rijeka, and became known as Campo Sportivo Olimpia and became being used for the local Free State of Fiume championship and consequently in the Italian competitions.

 In 1926, the 8,000 capacity stands were built and the stadium changed its name to Stadio Borgomarina between 1926 and 1935, as this was the Italian name for the neighbourhood.
 The stadium was once again refurbished and reopened at a celebrational match between U.S. Fiumana and A.S.
 Roma, changing its name to Stadio Comunale del Littorio.

 After World War II the city of Rijeka and its surrounding area became part of SFR Yugoslavia.
 The stadium was damaged during the Anglo-American bombings of the city, but the local club (now rebranded to SCF Quarnero) kept using the stadium until early 1947, when the stadium went into refurbishing and the club moved to Campo Cellini until 1951.
 The club returned to Stadion Kantrida following the completion of its renovation in 1951 and used it interchangeably with Campo Cellini until the mid-1950s.
 Quarnero changed their name to NK Rijeka in 1954.
 Since the mid-1950s, Stadion Kantrida has served as Rijeka's home ground.